mgrybyk-org/allure-report-branch-js-action/README.md

 # allure-report-branch-js-action

-Allure Report with history per branch (type: `node20`)
+A **JavaScript** version of the Allure Report with history per branch (type: `node20`)

-**WARNING: Requires java to be installed in container in prior to using the action!**
+**WARNING: Requires java to be installed in prior to using the action!**

+Regular version of the action: [allure-report-with-history-per-branch](https://github.com/marketplace/actions/allure-report-with-history-per-branch)

 See examples: